ACEP ID:

 1. What are NCCI edits?

 The column 1/column 2 correct coding edit table contains two types of code pair edits.
-In the "Comprehensive Code" edits table, the column 1 code generally represents the more significant procedure or service when reported with the column 2 code.
+The column 1 code generally represents the more significant procedure or service when reported with the column 2 code.
 When reported together, the column 1 code generally has a higher work RVU than the column 2 code.
-The "Mutually Exclusive" edit table contains code pairs that Medicare believes should not be reported together where one code is assigned as the column 1 code and the other code is assigned as the column 2 code.
+The "Mutually Exclusive" edits contain code pairs that Medicare believes should not be reported together where one code is assigned as the column 1 code and the other code is assigned as the column 2 code.

 If a provider submits two codes of a code pair edit for the same Medicare beneficiary for the same date of service without an appropriate modifier, the column 1 code is paid.
 If clinical circumstances justify appending a NCCI/CCI-associated modifier to the column 2 code of a code pair edit, payment of both codes may be allowed.